 There are currently no FDA clinical trials underway for GM-CT-01.
-We are seeking strategic partners to explore possible FDA clinical trials to study the use of GM-CT-01 in the amelioration of 5-FU related side effects.
-The Phase I/II clinical trial in Belgium is being conducted under an IMPD from the EMA, under an FDA-approved IND,
+The Phase I/II clinical trial in Belgium is being conducted under an IMPD from the EMA, under an FDA-approved IND.

-GR-MD-02 is currently being evaluated in pre-clinical toxicology and pharmacology studies with the aim of obtaining an IND from the FDA by the end of 2012 for initiating human clinical trials in patients with NASH.
+We filed for an IND with the FDA for GR-MD-02 in January 2013 for initiating human clinical trials in patients with NASH, and the FDA notified us in March 2013 that we may proceed with a Phase I clinical trial.
 Pre-clinical studies and clinical trials are expensive, time-consuming and ultimately may not be successful.
 The results of pre-clinical and initial clinical testing of these products may not necessarily indicate the results that will be obtained from later or more extensive testing.
 Also, it is possible to suffer significant setbacks in advanced clinical trials, even after obtaining promising results in earlier trials.
-For example, even though GM-CT-01 progressed successfully through Phase I and was progressing successfully through Phase II human trials (which were only partially completed due to financing issues), it may fail in Phase III trials or in later stages of development.
+For example, even though GM-CT-01 progressed successfully through Phase I and was progressing successfully through Phase II human trials (which were only partially completed due to financing issues in 2010), it may fail in Phase III trials or in later stages of development.
 We will engage others to conduct our clinical trials, including clinical research organizations and, possibly, government-sponsored agencies.
 Pre-clinical studies and clinical trials may not start or be completed as we forecast and may not achieve the desired results.
 The time required to obtain FDA and other approvals is unpredictable but often can take years following the commencement of clinical trials, depending upon the complexity of the drug candidate.